Standard Definitions of Roofing Terms

 coal-tar pitch – a dark brown to black, solid cementitious material obtained as a residue in the partial evaporation or distillation of coal tar

 coated sheet (or felt) – (1) an asphalt felt that has been coated on both sides with harder, more viscous asphalt; (2) a glass fiber felt that has been simultaneously impregnated and coated with asphalt on both sides

 coke-oven tar – See coal tar

-cold-process roofing – a continuous, semiflexible membrane consisting of plies of felts, mats, or fabrics laminated on a roof with alternate layers of roof cement and surfaced with a cold applied coating
+cold-process roofing – a continuous, semiflexible membrane consisting of plies of felts, mats, or fabrics laminated on a roof with alternate layers of roof cement and surfaced with a cold-applied coating

 condensation – the conversion of water vapor or other gas to liquid as the temperature drops or atmospheric pressures rise; (see also dew point)

-conductance, thermal – the thermal transmission in unit time through unit area of a particular body or assembly having defined surfaces, when unit average temperature difference is established between the surfaces.
+conductance, thermal – the thermal transmission in unit time through a unit area of a particular body or assembly having defined surfaces, when the unit average temperature difference is established between the surfaces.
 C = W/m2 * K (C = Btu/h * FT2 * 0F).

 cone penetration – See penetration